GenesisFR/HowToBecomeGoodAtShooters/README.md

 - spreads status effects on kill, therefore, the Eclipse chest is a must
 - also spreads status effects from Scorpio (TODO: test if TP debuffs are also spread)
 - preferred skills are Riot Foam/Firestarter Chem Launcher, Airburst Seeker Mine and Burn/EMP Sticky Bomb
-- bigger cooldowns
+- longer cooldowns

 #### High-end
 - great for legendaries, as long as you can manage your cooldowns
 - Tag Team is recommended as it lowers skill cooldowns
 - preferred skills are Blinder Firefly and Jammer Pulse
-- lower cooldowns
+- shorter cooldowns

 ### Playing LMGs
 - main attributes: weapon damage and CHC/CHD